 If you have a small room like a mudroom, laundry room, or bathroom, you can also use that to create a safe space for your puppy.
 Consider using a relaxation system or a radio to provide background noise.
 Make sure you remove any items from the room that could be dangerous for your pup.

 Final thoughts on teaching alone time

 If you must leave your puppy alone, remember it still has a tiny bladder and will need regular potty breaks.
-In general, puppies younger than 10 weeks need to out about once an hour, according to the American Kennel Club.
+According to the American Kennel Club, puppies younger than 10 weeks need to be out about once an hour.

 As your puppy ages, it can spend more time alone.
 Dogs 10 to 12 weeks old need potty breaks every two hours.
-By three months, dogs can wait three hours, and after six months, dogs need to go out every six hours.
+After three months, dogs can wait three hours; after six months, dogs need to go out every six hours.
 Even adult dogs can’t wait more than six to eight hours without being able to go outside.

 If you can’t come home to let your puppy out, get help from a neighbor or a dog walker.